codedoctor/mongoose-identity-store-multi-tenant/README.md

 TODO:

-* remove toRest
-* identityToRest better name
-* only expose schemas that need to be exposed
 * use mongooserest where possible (entity, users, oauth-auth)
-* allow for easy schema extension
 * add missing tests
 * look into refresh token
 * document